Shasthojoy/lycheejs-guide/quickstart/Tools.md

 chapter for more information.

-## lychee.js Editor
+## lychee.js Studio

-The lychee.js Editor is the graphical Editor that allows you to modify, clone, create and fork Projects or Libraries without having to write code.
+The lychee.js Studio is the graphical Editor that allows you to modify, clone, create and fork Projects or Libraries without having to write code.